This article was previously published by the Pennsylvania Winery Association. Find PA wineries, wine trails, events, and more at PennsylvaniaWine.com.

 Many wineries offer events that pair wine with the great outdoors.
 Cycle and Sip along the Bucks County Wine Trail, hike the Grand Canyon of Pennsylvania in the PA Wilds or participate in Yoga in the Vineyard while visiting the Mason-Dixon Wine Trail.

 Wine has been produced in Pennsylvania since William Penn planted the first vineyard in Philadelphia back in 1683.
 Consider visiting the Rose Bank Winery, which features a 1719 manor house and 1835 barn with sweeping views of lush pastures of grazing sheep, or Grace Winery’s renovated 1750s bank barn along The Brandywine Valley Wine Trail.
 Explore the Susquehanna Heartland Wine Trail and meet up with a member of the Masser family from Beniga’s Creek Winery—the family has been growing grapes and making wine dating back to the 1500s.
 Wherever you visit, there is bound to be a story that highlights the history of the land, the experience of the winemaker or the background of the structures that grace the vineyard.
 Pull up a chair, sip on some wine, relax and take a listen.

 The Pennsylvania Winery Association is a trade association representing more than 100 member wineries and an advocate on behalf of the state’s growing multibillion-dollar wine industry.
 With some of the most fertile grape-growing land on the East Coast, Pennsylvania ranks fifth nationally in the amount of grapes grown, seventh in wine production, and seventh in the number of licensed wineries.
-To learn more about Pennsylvania wine or to plan a trip, visit PennsylvaniaWine.com.
+To learn more about Pennsylvania wine, visit PennsylvaniaWine.com.